Originally published in the spring 2017 issue of American Fitness Magazine.

 - Increasing resting metabolic rate

-- Boosting metabolism after a workout, thus burning more calories for several hours
+- Boosting metabolism after a workout, thus burning more calories for several hours.
+Which you can measure through metabolic equivalents.

 Here are proven reasons Phase 2 will help clients meet weight loss goals: